Reverse-Connect Architecture¶

 Security Properties¶

-Zero inbound attack surface on the vault¶
+Zero inbound attack surface on OpenBao¶

-Vault controls the connection¶
+OpenBao controls the connection¶

 mTLS with certificate pinning¶

 The bridge-to-broker connection uses mutual TLS with pinned certificates.
 The broker only accepts connections from bridges presenting a known client certificate.
 The bridge only connects to brokers presenting a known server certificate.
-Certificate rotation is handled by the CloudTaser operator.
+Certificate rotation is handled by the cloudtaser operator.

 No secret data in the broker¶